Karisma Kapoor: Critical recognition and hiatus (2001–2011)

-Recent work and expansion (2003–present)

-In 2003, she starred in Baaz: A Bird in Danger, which was her only release that year.
-However, the film performed poorly at the box-office.
+In 2003, she starred in Baaz: A Bird in Danger opposite Dino Morea, which was her only release that year.
+The film performed poorly at the box-office.
 Later in the same year, she made her television debut in the Sahara One soap opera Karishma – The Miracles of Destiny, in which she played a dual role of a grandmother and granddaughter.
 The serial ended after 260 episodes in 2004 and she took a sabbatical from full-time acting for several years.

 In 2006, Kapoor was seen in Mere Jeevan Saathi – the film had been shot and completed in 2003, but was delayed for three years.
-In 2008, alongside actor Arjun Rampal and director–choreographer Farah Khan, Kapoor began judging season four of the dance show Nach Baliye, and continued the following year with the comedy show Hans Baliye.
-In addition, she had a cameo in the song "Deewangi Deewangi" from the 2007 melodrama Om Shanti Om, and in 2008, was as a guest on the reality television show Wife Bina Life (2010).
+She played the role of an obsessive lover opposite Akshay Kumar and the film became a box office bomb.
+In 2008, she first judged Aaja Mahi Vay and later alongside actor Arjun Rampal and director–choreographer Farah Khan, Kapoor began judging season four of the dance show Nach Baliye, and continued the following year with the comedy show Hans Baliye.
+In addition to this, she had a cameo in the song "Deewangi Deewangi" from the 2007 melodrama Om Shanti Om, and in 2008, was as a guest on the reality television show Wife Bina Life (2010).
+In 2011, Kapoor voiced sister Kareena Kapoor's character in the film Bodyguard.

+Intermittent work (2012–present)

-Kapoor made her comeback as an actress with a leading role in Vikram Bhatt's supernatural thriller Dangerous Ishhq.
+Kapoor made her comeback as an actress with a leading role in Vikram Bhatt's supernatural thriller Dangerous Ishhq, in 2012.
 Co-starring Rajneesh Duggal, the film spans a period of four centuries and tells four different love stories set in different time periods.
 Kapoor played four characters, one from each century.
 A major critical and box office failure, the film generated positive reviews for Kapoor's portrayal.
 Taran Adarsh of Bollywood Hungama commented: "Kapoor puts forth her best efforts, getting to deliver lines in varied dialects.
 She gets the dialects right, especially Urdu and Rajasthani, but there's not much scope for her to display her acting prowess".
 In 2013, Kapoor made a special appearance along with several other actors in the titular song of the anthology film Bombay Talkies, which was made to honour the Hindi film industry for completing a centenary.
-In 2019, Kapoor made a special appearance in the Aanand L. Rai-directed romantic comedy Zero.
-As of March 2020, Kapoor has finished working on the web-series Mentalhood for ALTBalaji.

-Kapoor will mark her screen comeback after 6 years with Homi Adajania's Murder Mubarak.
+That year, she also appeared on the show Indian Princess.